urre/system-backup-list/readme.md

-# Backup NPM and Homebrew packages to Dropbox
+# Backup a list of system installations to Dropbox

 Just a simple way to backup a list of apps and packages you have installed via [Npm](https://www.npmjs.com/) and [Homebrew](http://brew.sh/).